 The banks that are mentioned in this section are online banks.
 Which means they don’t have branches in every city like the traditional banks.
 Online banks have become more and more present since they offer relatively high interest rates, good customer services, low fees and 24/7 access to your finances.
 Most traditional banks generally charge fees for withdrawals at another bank’s ATM within Germany.
 Most online banks don’t.
 The traditional banks are doing their utmost best to ramp up their web presence to compete with the online banks.
 Still, online banking is not for everyone.
 We have selected 2 of the best online banks in Germany for expats and english speakers:

 One of the biggest and fastest growing banks in Germany is the DKB – Deutsche Kredit Bank.
 The bank was founded 1990 and serves now over 3 million German customers.
-If you are fine with doing all your banking online – this is the bank for you.
-It offers benefits and advantages that traditional banks do not offer.
+If you are fine with doing all your banking online – this is the best bank account in Germany for you.
+It offers benefits and advantages that traditional banks do not offer and therefore DKB internetbanking very interesting for expats.

 - ✓ Free account with no monthly input